 There are a lot of fun ways to ensure your cake turns out well.
 I have a great Gluten Free Cake Troubleshooting Guide if you run into problems.

-- Do not open the oven door.
+- Do not open the oven door while your cake is baking.
 This can cause your cake to fall in the middle!

-- Use the right flour blend.
+- Use the right flour blend for what you are making.
 I talk a lot about flour blends because each is so different.
 Try to use the flour blend the recipe creator used for the best results.
 See my section above about flour blends for more details on which flour blends I trust for cakes.

 If you are using a cake mix, try some of these awesome gluten free cake mix hacks to enhance the flavor and texture of your cake.